scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

 Reach out to a creature you can see and stop their heart.
 Make a spellcasting roll against the creatures Stamina save.
-On failure they take 5 wound dice in damage and all healing they receive is half as effective until they take a long rest, being stunned until the end of their next turn on a critical.
+On failure they take 0/5 in death damage and all healing they receive is half as effective until they take a long rest, being stunned until the end of their next turn on a critical.
 On success they take half damage, rounded down, and have no additional effects.
 A creature already under the effects of _Heart Grip_ automatically saves.

-Add a wound to the damage for every level cast above 5th.
+Add 1/0 in death damage for every level cast above 5th.

 #### Impale
 *5th level*